 - The content on these pages should be unique and add value for your site visitors.
 Because the category listing pages are dynamically generated from an MLS IDX data feed which is fed to hundreds of thousands of real estate websites, this creates a duplication issue.
 So, unless you add additional content on the listing pages, your site can’t compete with the authority sites like RightMove, Zoopla etc. If adding additional content is not feasible, then I would recommend not indexing these duplicate pages.

 - Utilise good Photos and Videos in your listings: Images and videos attract the attention of the buyer as they like to see the property in detail before expressing interest in a property viewing.
 So, including high-quality images and videos will turn visitors into qualified leads.
 Virtual tours and videos showcasing the property are the closest you can get to an actual viewing experience from the comfort of your home.

 - Give some context to your listing such as where and how far the nearest public transport station is (bus, tube, train or tram station), the nearest good schools, park, shopping centre etc. The majority of people in the UK use public transport so they would want to know what their commute will be like before making a decision.
 An interactive map would be helpful.

 - Include a floor plan to show the design plan of the house to give you an idea of the dimensions of the property and the amenities.

 - Each listing should target a specific property’s address, which prospective home buyers will be searching for using Google.
 The address becomes the keyword.
 Follow all SEO best practices such as using the keyword in:

 - Title tag & Meta Description

-Step 5: Make sure your site is mobile friendly and optimised for Mobile-first index
+Step 5: Make sure your site is mobile-friendly and optimised for the Mobile-first index

 Step 6: Optimise Real estate website for Local SEO